SummaryRead the full fact sheet

 How many breastfeeds your baby will need

-Each child is different, but a young baby can feed eight to twelve times in 24 hours.
-Your milk supply adjusts to your baby’s needs, so it helps to feed whenever your child is hungry.
+Each child is different, but a young baby usually needs to feed 8 to 12 times in 24 hours.
+Your milk supply adjusts to your baby’s needs, so it helps to feed whenever your child is ready.

 You will know that you’re providing enough milk if your baby:

-- Has six to eight really wet cloth nappies or four to five heavy disposable nappies in 24 hours
+- has 6 to 8 really wet cloth nappies or 4 to 5 heavy disposable nappies in 24 hours

-- Has soft bowel motions (usually at least one a day in the first three months)
+- has soft bowel motions (usually at least one a day in the first 3 months)

-The World Health Organization and health professionals recommend exclusive breastfeeding for six months, with a gradual introduction of appropriate solids in the second six months, and ongoing breastfeeding for two years or beyond.
-However, when to wean is a decision that mothers and babies need to make for themselves.
+The World Health Organization and health professionals recommend exclusive breastfeeding for about 6 months, with a gradual introduction of appropriate solids in the second 6 months, and ongoing breastfeeding for 2 years or beyond.

-The weaning process begins once you start to supplement your baby’s diet with anything other than breastmilk, whether this is water, juice, solid foods or other milks.
+The begins once you start to supplement your baby’s diet with anything other than breastmilk, whether this is water, juice, solid foods or other milks.
 It is completed once your baby no longer feeds from the breast.
-This process may be mutual, baby-led (when your baby decides that they no longer wish to breast feed) or mother-led (when you decide it is time to stop).
+This process may be mutual, baby-led (when your baby decides that they no longer wish to breastfeed) or mother-led (when you decide it is time to stop).

-Sometimes your baby will decide that they no longer wish to breast feed.
-This may be permanent or temporary, and can lead to a mixture of feelings, including rejection, disappointment and sadness.
-Contact a breastfeeding counsellor if you need help dealing with these emotions.
+Sometimes your baby will decide that they no longer wish to breastfeed.
+This may be temporary, so contact a breastfeeding counsellor for advice.

 You may decide to stop breastfeeding for a number of reasons: